nataliamadridb/281-Assignments/Final Project/Results.md

 > **Firms more exposed to physical climate risk increase investment more in response to expansionary monetary policy shocks.**

 This supports the idea that these firms are more financially constrained or sensitive to financing conditions, so monetary easing leads to a stronger investment response.

-The positive coefficient on `log_size` indicates that larger firms invest more, even controlling for firm fixed effects.

 ## 5. Conclusion